mykelalvis/FT/Traveller/WORKING/Book 1.md

 Characters are generated through a series of six two-dice rolls which determine the basic characteristics affecting abilities CHARACTERISTICS and reactions.
-Roll two dice for each of Strength is both a general evalua- the characteristics given on the character- tion of the character's physical istics table.
+Roll two dice for each of Strength is both a general evalua- the characteristics given on the character-tion of the character's physical istics table.
 Record the results. ability, and a specific measure of Values for the generated character-

 ##### force which may be applied. istics may range initially from 2 to 12